 At the end of the day, the client wants to be satisfied with your services.
 There’s no way for them to know how well you’ll meet their expectations if you’ve never worked together in the past.
 You’re going to do a much better job convincing them of your capabilities if you address their vision in your proposal.

 Run through all the things they’re looking for from their event.
-Strategically plan how you want to address all of them in your event proposal.
+This includes the basics, like the date, time, location, and number of guests, as well as creative goals, such as aesthetics and theming.
+Will other vendors be needed for catering, music, or photography?
+Strategically plan how you want to address all of these elements in your event proposal.
 It’s important to prioritize based on what you anticipate the client will be most passionate about.

 For instance, if you’re creating a wedding planner business proposal, check off all the must-haves on the couple’s list.
 If they want a more traditional wedding on a mid-range budget, don’t suggest they have the ceremony on top of the Eiffel Tower.
 On the flip side, if a potential client says a unique location is important to them, don’t say they should have the reception in a hotel banquet hall.

 You also don’t want to dedicate a ton of space to raving about the special embossed napkins you’ll have for the event.
 That’s a nice feature, but it’s not going to make or break the whole proposal.
 Instill confidence in potential clients by giving the most space to the most important elements of the plan — and work in descending order from most important to least important.